Manishh09/ng-coding-challenges/projects/ngc-routing/src/app/challenges/challenge-10-authorized-resource-access/docs/CH-10-REQUIREMENT.md

 ### Component Layer
 - `LoginComponent`: Handles login UI and logic.
-- `DashboardComponent`: Displays secure content and logout.
+- `ProductListComponent`: Displays secure content and logout.
 - Routing configuration: Private and public routes with guards.

 ##  Constraints and Expectations